AIA B101 explained for ARE 5.0

 Who owns the drawings?

 The architect retains ownership of all instruments of service (drawings, specs, models) even after the owner pays for them.
 The owner receives a license to use them for the specific project only.
+If the owner terminates the architect for convenience and wishes to continue using the drawings, a licensing fee may be required and is typically addressed in the agreement.

 Standard of care